NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 ### UTF-32: The Naive Approach

 The UTF-32 encoding solves this by assigning 4 bytes for each code point.
-Code point `84` would be stored as  `00 00 00 54` in hexadecimal.
-A string like `Dog` would be encoded this way:
+Code point `84` (`54` in hexadecimal) would be stored as  `00 00 00 54`.
+A string like `Dog` would be encoded this way in binary:

 - D: `0000 0000` `0000 0000` `0000 0000` `0100 0100`
 - o: `0000 0000` `0000 0000` `0000 0000` `0110 1111`